DONATE

 Ramon Salazar

-Ramon is a veteran of the U.S. Army and is currently pursuing his Ph.D. in Bilingual Education through Texas A&M University.
+Ramón is a veteran of the U.S. Army.
 Ramón started yoga as a way to get healthier.
 After practicing for a year, he decided to further his understanding by taking a 200-hour yoga teacher training program.
-His vinyasa style classes provide the flexibility to focus on specific areas of the body while still working on the whole body.
-He is also a TRX certified instructor and Reiki Master With his knowledge about yoga and the body, he also provides mindful Pilates classes to meet the needs of his clients.
+His vinyasa-style classes provide the flexibility to focus on specific areas of the body while still working on the whole body.
+He is also a TRX-certified instructor and Reiki Master.
+With his knowledge of yoga and the body, he also provides mindful Pilates classes to meet the needs of his clients.

 Warriors at Ease would like to thank the team of instructors who created and are featured in the Warriors at Ease Level One Training: Susan Alden, U.S. Army Veteran, U.S. Army Spouse, C-IAYT; Lt.
 Col. James Alden, U.S. Army Retired, RYT 200; Molly Birkholm, Co-founder of Warriors at Ease, iRest Yoga Nidra Teacher Trainer; Robin Carnes, MBA, E-RYT 500, C-IAYT, iRest Yoga Nidra Teacher Trainer; Renee Champagne-Davis, U.S. Air Force Veteran, E-RYT 500; Lt.
 Col. Robin Cushing, U.S. Army, MPAS, DrPH.